Research Assistant 2 Location:

 Full-Time Job ID:

-WORKING CONDITIONSGeneral laboratory environment.
-The employee will be exposed to infectious agents and chemicals.
-Employee will need to wear appropriate protective equipment for BSL3 and ABSL3 environments such as gloves, coat, eyewear, scrubs, coveralls and respiratory protection when required.
-Working conditions will require working at the bench in a biology laboratory, working with mice in the laboratory and in the animal facility, working in BSL3 and ABSL3 environments.
-Working outside standard working days or hours as required by the needs of a given experiment.CWRU's animal facilities are accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care (AAALAC) and are managed according to the "Guide for the Care and Use of Laboratory Animals” appropriate Federal Animal Welfare Regulations and the Public Health Service “Policy on the Humane Care and Use of Laboratory Animals."
+WORKING CONDITIONSThe employee will be working in a laboratory environment with general chemicals and will need to take Chemical Safety Training.
+Required personal protective equipment includes a standard lab coat, gloves and safety glasses when appropriate.Case Western Reserve University's animal facilities are accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care (AAALAC) and is managed according to the "Guide for the Care and Use of Laboratory Animals” appropriate Federal Animal Welfare Regulations and the Public Health Service “Policy on the Humane Care and Use of Laboratory Animals."
 This position and all animal research personnel, are subject to internal compliance to SOM Animal Resource Center Standard Operating Procedures and to compliance regulations of the Animal Welfare Act, Public Health Service Policy, AAALAC guidelines, the State of Ohio Veterinary Practice Act, Federal Drug Enforcement Administration regulatory guidelines, US Food and Drug Administration Center for Veterinary Medicine regulations and other applicable regulatory guidelines.
 Diversity Statement

 In employment, as in education, Case Western Reserve University is committed to Equal Opportunity and Diversity.
 Women, veterans, members of underrepresented minority groups, and individuals with disabilities are encouraged to apply.